AlexGilleran/natural-healing-way/content/about-us.md

 ---
-title: About Us | Natural Healing
+title: About Us
+description: Natural Healing was formed in 1996 as the brainchild of founders and therapists Brian Zhao and Julie Li.
+At the core of their partnership is a 5 stage commitment that remains to this day, the foundation of Natural Healing’s treatment philosophy - Quality and Safety, Holistic, Individual, Root Seeking and Natural.
 ---

 # About Us